 At ground level, the building does not cover the entire allotment and the remaining curtilage will be used as outdoor dining in the forecourt with landscaping at the entrance and along the eastern and southern carpark facades (Figure 3.6).

-Development plans are included below for clarification (Figure 3.4-Figure 3.8).
+Development plans are included below for clarification of proposed works and impacts (Figure 3.4-Figure 3.8).